 Are you woken up early by your little canine alarm clock and struggling to stay awake during the day?
-I remember that feeling.
-You’ll be wondering how to get your dog to sleep later in the morning so you can enjoy a bit more shut-eye.
+You’re not alone.

-Research indicates that urinary tract infections affect roughly 14% of the dog population, and this is a very common reason for dogs waking early in the morning.
-A urinary tract infection in dogs is very similar to the condition in humans, and it causes suprapubic pressure.
+A urinary tract infection in dogs is very similar to the condition in humans, and causes suprapubic pressure.
 This pressure around the pelvis presses on the bladder and makes your dog feel like he needs to urinate, even if he has an empty bladder.
 It can make your dog very uncomfortable and he may start waking early thinking he needs to urinate.
-If you’ve ever suffered from a urinary tract infection yourself, you’ll understand just how uncomfortable this is.
+If you’ve ever suffered from a urinary tract infection yourself, you’ll know just how uncomfortable this is.

-Fortunately, urinary tract infections in dogs are very easy to treat, although they may recur sporadically.
-For very severe cases, your vet may prescribe antibiotics.
-The conditions can usually be treated by increasing your dog’s water intake and giving natural treatments such as cranberry which encourages the kidneys to flush out toxins.
+Fortunately, these infections in dogs are very easy to treat, although they may recur sporadically.
+For very severe cases, your vet might prescribe antibiotics.
+The condition can usually be treated by making sure your dog has an increased fluid intake.
+Plenty of water and giving natural treatments such as cranberry which encourages the kidneys to flush out toxins.